vpenso/scripts/docs/tools/rsync.md

 rsync $host:source $destination           # copy from a remote node
 ```

+Special treatment to **source directories with a trailing slash `/`**, which
+copies the contents of the source directory to the destination (with no
+intervening sub-directory).

 ### Dry Run

 Use option `-n` to **show changes without modifying** the destination: